teff-package/teff/README.md

 The classification is based on the application of random causal forest to identify the individuals with significant treatment effects.
 Individuals with significant treatment effects are considered for those whose confidence intervals for the treatment estimate do not overlap 0.

-When possible, single consensus profiles of individuals with high, and low, treatment effects are obtained from majority votes of features adjusted for covariates.
+When possible, single consensus profiles of individuals with positive, and negative, treatment effects are obtained from majority votes of features adjusted for covariates.

 ## Additional functions